PowerDNS/pdns/pdns/dnsdistdist/docs/upgrade_guide.rst

 (see https://github.com/h2o/h2o/issues/3230).
 See the ``library`` parameter on the :func:`addDOHLocal` directive for more information on how to select the library used when dnsdist is built with support for both ``h2o`` and ``nghttp2``.
 The default is now ``nghttp2`` whenever possible.
 Note that ``nghttp2`` only supports HTTP/2, and not HTTP/1, while ``h2o`` supported both.
 This is not an issue for actual DNS over HTTPS clients that support HTTP/2, but might be one in setups running dnsdist behind a reverse-proxy that does not support HTTP/1.
-See :doc:`guides/dns-over-https` for some work-arounds.
+See :doc:`guides/dns-over-https` for some work-around.

 1.7.x to 1.8.0
 --------------